vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/code-tabs.md

   - Markdown
 ---

-The theme provides you you code tabs support.
+The theme provides you code tabs support.

 <!-- more -->